The importance of checking for ketones in people with type 1 diabetes….

 - Just because people have worn a pump for a long time doesn‘t mean they remember everything they were taught.

-- Sometimes the longer people have diabetes, the more lax they become in their care.
-Managing diabetes 24/7 can be a lot work.
+- Sometimes the longer people have diabetes, the laxer they become in their care.
+Managing diabetes 24/7 can be a lot of work.

 - Be a non-judgmental health care provider so patients can feel comfortable reaching out for help.